emjaykaym/eggjaybot/README.md

 # eggjaybot
-Custom discord bot named eggjay
+Custom discord bot named eggjay.
+This is a work in progress.